 RootsMagic

-When I wanted to try something new, RootsMagic provided a fresh, efficient way to organize my research.
-Though there was a slight learning curve compared to Family Tree Maker, I appreciated the detailed citation features, making my research professional and credible.
+When I wanted to try something new, RootsMagic offered a fresh and efficient way to organize my research.
+Although there was a slight learning curve compared to Family Tree Maker, I appreciated the detailed citation features, which made my research look professional and credible.

 DNA Testing Services